Research Catalogue Extended Guide

 edit group dialog

-Using JSON feeds
+Using JSON Feeds

 The search functionality of the RC allows you to export metadata of the portal in JSON format.
 You can construct a normal query by going to advanced search from the front page, and select JSON as the output.
 The results are always pages with a maximum of 250 results per page.